pingcap/tidb-lightning/docs/en_US/02-Deployment.md

 - 10 Gigabit network card

 `tidb-lightning` is a CPU intensive program.
-In an environment with mixed components, the resources allocated to `tidb-lightning` must be limited or otherwise other components may not be able to run.
+In an environment with mixed components, the resources allocated to `tidb-lightning` must be limited.
+Otherwise, other components might not be able to run.
 We recommend setting the `region-concurrency` to 75% of CPU logical cores.
 For instance, if the CPU has 32 logical cores, the `region-concurrency` can be set to 24.